rgitrepo/kubernetes-beginner-to-pro/docs/day6/ports-in-services.md

 #### Services Without Selectors

-**Interivew Question: Is it possible to have a service wtihout selectors?**
+**Interivew Question:** Is it possible to have a service wtihout selectors?

+Yes.
 It is possible to create a service without selectors.
 However, in such cases, you must manually create endpoint slices to define where the service should direct traffic.

 Example:
 ```yaml